50 Latest Sale IELTS Topics

 The bar and line chart below shows average monthly temperatures and bathing suit sales in New York for the first 6 months of 2012.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The tables below give information about sales of Fairtrade*-labelled coffee and bananas in 1999 and 2004 in five European countries.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant
+The tables below give information about sales of fairtrade labeled coffee and bananas in 1999 and 2004 in five European countries.

 The bar graph shows the global sales (in billions of dollars) of different types of digital games between 2000 and 2006.
 Write a report for a university, lecturer describing the information shown below.
 Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 The pie charts below show the online shopping sales for retail sectors in New Zealand in 2003 and 2013.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+Summaries the information by selecting and reporting the main features, and ,are comparisons where relevant.

 🚀 Prepare for IELTS writing section today!